M4ximumPizza/Praetroian/README.md

 Praetorian is in development to be a Java to machine code compiler.
 This project is in its early stages and is not yet ready for use.
-The goal is to create a compiler that can take Java source code and compile it to machine code that can be run on a computer without the need for a Java Virtual Machine.
+The goal is to create a compiler that can take Java code and compile it into machine code.
+It will work without the need of the Java Virtual Machine (JVM).

+There will be a command similar to the 'javac' command that compiles into bytecode.
+Instead of bytecode, its machine code.

 ## Goals:
 - [X] Create a lexer